 A transcript is a record of your academic performance at an educational institution.
-Normally a transcript is considered official if it is produced by and bears the seal of the institution that issues it.
-Universities will not normally accept unofficial photocopies.
-Applicants who are not able to provide official transcripts must contact each university’s admissions office directly for advice.
+Normally a transcript is considered official if it is produced by, and bears the seal of, the institution that issues it.
+Universities will not normally accept unofficial copies.
+If you are not able to provide official transcripts, you must contact each university’s admissions office directly for advice.

-Applicants are responsible for arranging for official transcripts to be forwarded to the universities to which they have applied.
-Applicants who add a new university must arrange to have official transcripts sent to this new university.
+You are responsible for arranging for official transcripts to be forwarded to the universities to which you have applied.
+If you add a new university, you must arrange to have official transcripts sent to this new university.

 Special procedures have been developed for obtaining transcripts from Ontario universities and colleges, from Quebec CEGEPs and from British Columbia (BC) secondary schools.
-For more information, applicants should refer to the specific sections that follow.
+For more information, refer to the specific sections that

 Transcripts and supporting documents should not be sent to the OUAC.
-The OUAC cannot forward these documents to the universities and will not be able to return them to applicants.
+The OUAC cannot forward these documents to the universities and will not be able to return them to you.